 Dubbed “James Bond Island” by 007 fans, this island in Thailand had its moment in the spotlight in The Man with the Golden Gun.
 Located within the Ao Phang Nga national park, it makes for a stunning destination for nature lovers and film buffs alike.
 Head to any of the cheap hotels in nearby Phuket after your day of adventure.

 5. London, England

 No list of this kind would be complete without mention of 007’s headquarters.
 Home to M16 and featured in nearly every film in the Bond franchise, London is hands down Bond’s most frequented destination.
 While M16 has moved from London office buildings to Whitehall’s Old War Office, the Barbican, and its eventual headquarters on the Thames, London will forever remain Bond’s home.

 Spectre marks the second time Bond has found himself in Mexico.
-The first time around, in License to Kill, Bond checked in at the Grand Hotel Ciudad de Mexico.
+The first time around, in License to Kill, Bond checked in at the Gran Hotel Ciudad de Mexico.
 This time, 007 is amongst the crowds during the Day of the Dead parade celebration in Mexico City’s Zocalo square.
 Mexico City is one of the most populated cities in the world, so you’ll have no shortage of sightseeing opportunities at any time of year.

 The canals and gondolas of Venice make for frequented terrain for the Bond franchise, with spots in From Russia with Love, Moonraker, and C. Royale.
 Stroll the Piazza San Marco and ogle the Cipriani Hotel, where James Bond is seen mooring his yacht in C. Royale (It’s also reportedly where Daniel Craig himself stayed during filming).

-While you may not be landing on a helipad or saving the world from nuclear meltdown, you can still travel the world in style at any of these 007 locations.
+While you may not be landing on a helipad or saving the world from a nuclear meltdown, you can still travel the world in style at any of these 007 locations.